Swimsuit-less Miss America enters 2nd day of prelims

 Contestants from Florida and Wisconsin picked up wins Wednesday in the first night of preliminary competition.

-Miss Florida Taylor Tyson won the talent competition for a classical piano performance.
+Miss Florida Taylor Tyson won the talent competition for a piano rendition of “Mephisto’s Waltz” by Lizst.

-Miss Wisconsin Tianna Vanderhei won the onstage interview competition.
+Miss Wisconsin Tianna Vanderhei won the onstage interview competition for her comments on how higher education should be more affordable and more widely accessible.

 Most Read Nation & World Stories